St Patrick's Church, Edinburgh: Construction

 Designed by John Baxter, the original church was built from June 1772 to 1774 as a place of worship for the Scottish Episcopal Church.
 In 1818, the church building became part of the United Presbyterian Church.
 The Scottish Episcopal Church commissioned Alexander Runciman to produce a series of murals for the church.
 These were installed but covered over by the Presbyterian congregation.
 The murals were then forgotten until Duncan Macmillan discovered the murals' existence during the 1960s.
 Since then, some of the murals have been recovered and remain on the east side of the apse and depict the Parable of the Prodigal Son, Elijah, Moses, Jesus and the Samaritan Woman, and the Ascension of Jesus.
 As of August 2018, the restoration of the murals remains underway.

 In 1856, the church was bought by the Apostolic Vicar of the Eastern District, Bishop James Gillis.
 The cost of £4,000 was borne half by the local congregation and half by the Catholic Church.
 On 3 August 1856, the church was opened in a Mass presided over by Bishop Gillis.

 Extensions

 In 1898, the sanctuary for the church was remodelled and a new high altar was installed.
 It was designed by James Graham Fairley.
 In 1921, the mortuary chapel was built in memory of the parishioners who died in World War I. From 1924 to 1925, two chapels were built in the church, the Lady Chapel and the Sacred Heart Chapel.
 In 1929, the front church facade was built.
 It was designed by Reginald Fairlie and included statues of St Patrick and St Brigid.

 Developments

 In 2001, priests from the Redemptorists came to serve the parish.
 On 21 November 2014, after 13 years in Edinburgh, the Redemptorists left and the parish returned to the care of the Archdiocese of St Andrews and Edinburgh.

+In September 2023, the church became home to a group of priests discerning community life in the Oratorian tradition.